- Loan for part-time students

 When will you receive your loan or grant money?

-- You are approved for a loan.
+- You've been approved for a loan or grant.

 - You’ve sent any required documents to the National Student Loans Service Centre (NSLSC).